-- Management of portfolios representing customer commitments - Most portfolios covering insured liabilities are invested in assets denominated in the insurance company's functional currency.
-As a result, portfolio exposure to currency risk is limited (e.g., net-of-hedging exposure to a currency other than the euro represents less than 5% of the investments of the French companies of CNP Assurances and its subsidiaries) - The Group is also exposed to currency risk on its operations in Brazil and on the translation of the financial statements of its local subsidiaries.
-These exposures are more material. - International subsidiaries submit their financial statements to the Group in their functional currency, which corresponds to their local currency.
-In the consolidated financial statements, the assets and liabilities of international subsidiaries are translated into euros, the Group's presentation currency, using the exchange rate at the balance sheet date.
+1) Management of portfolios representing customer commitments

+Most portfolios covering insured liabilities are invested in assets denominated in their own functional currency.
+As a result, portfolio exposure to currency risks is limited (e.g., net of hedging exposure to a currency other than the euro represents less than 5% of the investments of French companies of the CNP Assurances group).

+2) The group is also exposed to currency risk on its operations in Brazil and on the translation of the financial statements of its local subsidiaries.
+These exposures are more material.

+International subsidiaries submit their financial statements to the group in their functional currency, which corresponds to their local currency.
+In the consolidated financial statements, the assets and liabilities of international subsidiaries are translated into euros, the group's presentation currency, using the exchange rate at the balance sheet date.

 In the case of the Brazilian subsidiaries, at each balance sheet date, the impact of changes in the exchange rate for the Brazilian real is recorded under "Translation adjustments" in consolidated equity.
-A positive translation adjustment - corresponding to a favourable currency effect - is recorded if the real has appreciated against the euro and vice yersa.
+A positive translation adjustment - corresponding to a favourable currency effect - is recorded if the real has appreciated against the euro and vice versa.